See FAQs about these topics

 You will need to check the Student Testing Services (STS) website for more information on the exams and scores.

 Before claiming any credits, students will need to speak with their advisor at orientation to determine what their best options are moving forward and determine whether to claim credit or not.
-The reason for this is that depending upon what you are hoping to study, your degree, your future plans all make a difference in what you decide to do with your credits and it is a very unique from person to person.
+The reason for this is that depending upon what you are hoping to study, your degree, your future plans all make a difference in what you decide to do with your credits and it is very unique from person to person.

 I want to double major when I attend UT.
 How does that work?